 If you’re more of an apple body type, wide belts will look amazing on you.
 Stretchy elastic belts help define the waist and will be most comfortable.

 Let go of the idea that your belt absolutely has to match your shoes.
 This is an old-fashioned style tip that’s reserved for more conservative dressers.
-For a fun and casual look, go for a mismatched color or pattern.
+For a fun and casual look, wear a mismatched color or pattern.

 Save the image below to Pinterest so you can come back later!